 James William Shattock (1860-1948) was the subject of a custody battle in a very literal sense.
 His father Thomas put him in the care of his sister Sarah after he lost his wife Harriet in 1862.
 He was working as a coachman, and his wife must have been too sick to look after him as a six month old child, which I am guessing was the reason why he fell into the care of Thomas's sister Sarah.
 Apparently Sarah, who was living with her mother Ann (maiden name Chickory) Shattock, grew very attached to the little boy and James William to his aunt.
 When the father tried to claim his boy on his seventh birthday, a major scuffle ensued.
 Thomas later became bankrupt.
 It was a rough start in life for James William.

-The Norfolk Shattocks
+The East Anglia Shattocks

 The Railroad Shattocks